godunko/adawebpack/README.md

 cmake ... -DLLVM_ENABLE_PROJECTS='...;clang;lld' -DLLVM_TARGETS_TO_BUILD="...;WebAssembly"
 ```

-On Ubuntu it is possible to install prebuild LLVM/CLang packages.
-However,
+On Ubuntu it is possible to install prebuild LLVM/CLang packages (`llvm-13`, `clang-13` and `lld-13`).
-alternatives need to be updated using provided script:
+However, alternatives need to be updated using provided script:

 ```
-sudo utilities/update-alternatives-clang.sh 11 100
+sudo utilities/update-alternatives-clang.sh 13 100
 ```

 Checkout AdaWebPack repository into `gnat-llvm/llvm-interface` as